 Rin raised a skeptical eyebrow.
 “He ain’t seein’ too worried ‘bout that.”

 “And I’ll introduce you properly,” she muttered, annoyed.
 The lad’s eyes lit, and Lyet, normally reserved in unfamiliar company, matched his eagerness.
-True, Patch’s reputation proceeded him in the Grey and Stone Streets, but should the rats eagerly jump at the opportunity?
+True, Patch’s reputation proceeded him in the Grey and Stone Streets, but should the rats ecstatically jump at the opportunity?

 How were the Eaves’ regulars going to react?
 Should she care?

 “Lykas talks about Patch all the time,” Lyet whispered.
-“He always tells that story, about when Patch helped him after he got kicked out of his cubby and all his things destroyed by that greedy ass who had bought the place.
+“He always tells that story, about when Patch helped him after he got kicked out of his cubby and all his things destroyed by that greedy ass who bought the place.
 Patch stole the entire store out from under him, then instead of taking payment on the stake, he took him to the underground to sell the jewelry he kept back from the guards.
 He gave him all the silver, too.
 He bargained for his and Jandra’s place with it.
-It’s hard to believe, a man like him is interested in helping people like us.”
+It’s hard to believe a man like him is interested in helping people like us.”

 “He understands what it’s like, to be on the streets.”